godotengine/godot-docs/classes/class_@gdscript.rst

 Description
 -----------

-A list of GDScript-specific utility functions and annotations accessible from any script.
+A list of utility functions and annotations accessible from any script written in GDScript.

-For the list of the global functions and constants see :ref:`@GlobalScope<class_@GlobalScope>`.
+For the list of global functions and constants that can be accessed in any scripting language, see :ref:`@GlobalScope<class_@GlobalScope>`.

 .. rst-class:: classref-introduction-group